 - Etihad First Class Lounge (Abu Dhabi) Review

-I include this section because if you fly the CRJ-200 out of DCA, you’ll need to board from the dreaded Gate 35X (bus to the plane).
+I include this section because if you fly the CRJ-200 out of DCA, you’ll need to board from the dreaded Gate 35X (you take an escalator to the basement of the terminal where you board a bus to take to the plane).
 I flew from BWI to PHL and was excited to see that I would board the CRJ-200 from a real gate.
 You’ll also notice that the plan is barely larger than the luggage cart.

 The CRJ-200 sports 50 economy seats in a 2-2 configuration.
 There is no first class cabin.
 The extremely small bathroom is located in the rear of the plane.

 The seats are just as uncomfortable as they look.
 The padding is insufficient and the seats barely recline.
 The headrests are not adjustable and do not feature entertainment systems or wifi.

 The overhead binds are too small for typical carry-on luggage, so you’ll need to check your bag at the gate.